Using a shell mill to flatten piece of aluminum for the engine spacerAbout to fall out of the car...

 2) How material properties determine cutting methods

 I designed the steering rack housing for the SR24 (2023-2024 vehicle).
-The goal of this housing was to fit the new steering system.
+The goal of this housing was to fit the new dual-rack steering system (previously, the team has used a single-rack system).
 These few slides I created for our Detailed Design Review in November 2023 explain the differences between SR24 and SR23 (2022-2023 vehicle) and the benefits of the new design.

 This project helped me start learning how to conduct finite element analysis (FEA) in SolidWorks.
 While my teammates were helping me set up part-level and assembly-level FEA, I took some notes, which extended into notes throughout the entire rest of the design process of the steering rack housing and steering rack housing pillow block.